atilatech/browser-extension/README.md

 ## Quickstart

+This extension can be run as a browser extension or as a regular web app.

 ### Run as a browser extension

-This extension can be run either as a browser extension or as a regular web app.

 `yarn build:extension`